 Payments for the General Obligation Bonds are made from the Bond Interest and Redemption Fund.
-Payments for the City of Rialto Redevelopment Agency Loan, Certificates of Participation and the Energy Upgrades Lease are made by the General Fund.
+Payments for the City of Rialto Redevelopment Agency Loan, Energy on-bill financing, SERP and the Energy Upgrades Lease are made by the General Fund.
 The accumulated vacation liability will be paid from the fund from which the employee was paid.
 Postemployment healthcare benefits are paid by the General Fund.